 Schedule an Appointment

 Students and parents are strongly encouraged to take advantage of the guidance department’s services and resources.
-Students who wish to meet with his or her counselor should see the guidance secretary to arrange an appointment appointment.
-Parents may arrange an appointment with guidance counselors in person or by telephone at (845) 292-5400, ext.
+Students who wish to meet with a counselor should see the guidance secretary to make an appointment.
+Parents may arrange an appointment in person or by calling 845-292-5400, ext.
 2006.